kamranahmedse/pipeline-js/README.md

 ```

-Using pipeline would allow for not only constructing reusable pipelines but also comparatively cleaner and readable code i.e. consider the following example
+Using pipeline will not only allow constructing reusable pipelines but also result in comparatively cleaner and readable code i.e. consider the following example

 ```javascript
   var output = JSON.stringify(transformFilters(getSelectedFilters()));